Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `advancedOptions.logAnalyticsWorkspace`

-This parameter allows you to specify additional settings for Azure Log Analytics Workspace if the logAnalyticsWorkspaceResourceId parameter is empty.
+This parameter allows you to specify additional settings for Azure Log Analytics Workspace if the 'logAnalyticsWorkspaceResourceId' parameter is empty.

 - Required: No
 - Type: object